📡 A view from above

 Human behaviour is synchronised by radiation produced at signalling hubs, controlled through a surplus bidding system.
 Local machines receive these signals and generate lights and sounds, which condition the nervous system for production rather than fertility.

-As ethicists in lab coats, the social sciences are guardians of good itself, and have failed.
-In their business of obscured “oughts”, an “is” is largely rhetorical; moral philosophy focuses on being wise and good, and so they say good, fashionably wise things.
-It’s a good thing to say that wealth frees women from the burden of motherhood.
-To say it removes their humanity, or makes them free to toil for others, less so.
-A self-administered genocide, most privileged first, delivered through a disease that feeds on the values we all hold dear?
-That would be very bad to say, if it could even be seen.
+As ethicists in lab coats, the social sciences are guardians of good, but have failed.
+In their business of obscured “oughts”, an “is” is largely rhetorical; moral philosophies focus on the wisdom and good of the time, and so good, fashionably wise things meet least resistance.
+Today it’s a good thing to say that wealth frees women from the burden of motherhood.
+To say it removes their humanity, or makes them free to toil for others?
+Far less so.
+A self-administered genocide, most privileged first, a symptom of a disease in our most sacred of values?
+That would be terrible to say, if it could even be seen.

 And it can’t be seen.
-The modern lens of virtue ethicists is one of blank-slates and prescribed values, it rejects human biology.
-Through its lens of oughts, a techno-socio-economic biohazard is hazardous to something incidental, and has three different types of “is” to ignore, its evolution another to deny.
+Our modern lens of virtue ethics is one of blank-slates and prescribed values, it rejects human biology.
+Through a lens of oughts, a techno-socio-economic biohazard is hazardous to something incidental, has three different types of “is” to ignore, and yet more evolutions to deny.

 The future before us is not a path, it’s a network.
 A vast web of dynamic systems that grows denser and more complex each day.
 Markets, politics, cultures and technologies, words, behaviours and ideas - all systems of human animals, and all with their own strange attractors.
-AI presents opportunities for endless variations of human ant mills to emerge, steeper gradients on the funnel walls.
-We might avoid these traps if we knew what we were, before before we decided what we ought to be, but we don’t.
-And with flexible values we shit directly into our own mouths at an ever increasing pace.
+AI presents opportunities for endless variations of human ant mills to emerge, with ever steeper gradients on the funnel walls.
+We might avoid these traps if we knew what we were, but we are too busy deciding what we ought to be.
+With flexible values we shit directly into our mouths at an ever increasing pace.